 Aquatic Physiology publishes major findings in every aspect of the physiology of animals that inhabit the aquatic ecosystem: from marine to freshwater habitats, from single-celled organisms to mammals, and from functional genomics to functional morphology.
 Life originated in an aqueous environment, and extant aquatic species face special challenges due to the physics and chemistry of water.
 Such functions as ion and volume regulation, movement and migration, gas exchange and cardiovascular function, acid-base regulation, feeding and digestion, waste excretion, thermoregulation, sensory perception and reproduction are dictated by the constraints of salinity, viscosity, gas solubility, pressure,availability of ionic species, water currents, ambient light and sound, seasonal dehydration and thermal changes, and pollution.
+Studies using multiple approaches (e.g. functional genomics combined with appropriate physiological analyses) or those investigating the physiological mechanisms in response to climate changes are particularly welcome.
 We encourage submission of manuscripts in these and other areas of interest in the physiology of aquatic animals.

 Please consider the content and article type specifications as stated below